Last updated:

 You want slow burn tension woven through crew dynamics so tight that every glance between two people makes six other people hold their breath.

-If you've been searching for books like The Expanse but with romance, or space opera romance books that put the crew at the center instead of the periphery, you're closer than you think.
+If you've been searching for books like The Expanse but with romance, or for books like Firefly but with romance at the center of the crew, you're closer than you think.

-The dual POV structure means you feel the found family from both sides.
 You see the crew through two different sets of eyes, and both perspectives make the bonds feel earned.

 Found Family Space Opera Romance That Stays With You